redpanda-data/connect/docs/processors/README.md

 Returns a doubled-quoted string, using escape sequences (\t, \n, \xFF, \u0100) for control characters and other non-printable characters.

+#### `regexp_expand`

+Expands the template variables with the matched occurrences of the regular expression in a message.
+Inside the value $ signs are interpreted as submatch expansions, e.g. $1 represents the text of the first submatch.

 #### `replace`

 Replaces all occurrences of the argument in a message with a value.